 - (a) a bid of £100,000 or greater for funding made by the Authority (subject to consultation with the Managing Director, Monitoring Officer and Section 151 Officer) to third parties provided that a report will be submitted for approval of the scheme and acceptance of the funding, should the bid be successful; - (b) expenditure which is inevitable (as defined by the Managing Director) for the day to day provision of services (eg day to day supplies, payment of energy bills etc); - (c) a transaction which is carried out as part of the efficient administration of the Authority's finances within the Authority's agreed policies, e.g. Treasury Management activities; - (d) a decision to invite tenders or sign contracts shall not be treated as a key decision insofar as the purpose of the contract is to fulfil the policy intention of a key decision, implement an explicit policy within the approved budget or policy framework, implement a capital project named in the approved capital programme or provide for the continuation of an established policy or service; - (e) a decision in which the essential characteristics of the proposal are included in the budget in sufficient detail to allow interested parties to understand it except where proposals have a material impact on those with protected characteristics, as defined in the Equality Act 2010 (as amended) and following an Equality Impact Assessment, as determined by the Managing Director in consultation with the Leader of the Council and relevant Policy Committee Chair; - (f) a decision which is a direct consequence of implementing a previous key decision, except where one of the tests above, has not previously been applied; and - (g) a decision in respect of an individual care package or a service response and associated expenditure for care and accommodation for an individual service users. - (h) Expenditure which is inevitable as a result of the Government providing a Section 31 grant ('New Burden' Funding) to help fund the impact of specific legislative commitments where there is no in year cost, or future commitment for the General Fund.
-Details of any Section 31 grants and the commitments which need to be funded will be reported to the Finance and Policy Committee and the relevant Policy Committee as soon as is reasonably practicable thereafter.

-Before a Key Decision is taken, the procedure set out in Rule 17 of the Access to Information Procedure Rules must be followed including publication in the Forward Plan.
+Before a Key Decision is taken, the procedure set out in Rule 17 of the Access to Information Procedure Rules must be followed.